OptimalBits/node_acl/Readme.md

 Checks if the given user is allowed to access the resource for the given permissions (note: it must fulfill all the permissions).

+This will also check if the user has been granted access to the resource by using their userId as the role name.

 __Arguments__